 Atlantic sturgeon being measured as part of a Cooperative Federal/State/Industry Atlantic Sturgeon Bycatch Reduction Survey.
 Photo © ASMFC.

-Typically sturgeon inhabiting the southern part of the species range mature faster and grow larger than those in the northern part of the range.
+Atlantic sturgeon (Acipenser oxyrhnchus) are ancient fish dating back at least 70 million years, and can be found along the entire Atlantic coast from Florida to Labrador, Canada.
+They are long-lived (reaching ages up to 70 years) and are anadromous, migrating from the ocean into coastal estuaries and rivers to spawn.
+Typically, Atlantic sturgeon inhabiting the southern part of the species range mature faster and grow larger than those in the northern part of the range.
 Females reach sexual maturity between the ages of 7 and 30, and males between the ages of 5 and 24.
-The number of eggs that a female produces increases with age and size, which means that older and larger females are more valuable to the population because they produce more eggs (up to eight millions eggs per spawning event) than younger, smaller females (estimated 400,000 eggs per spawning event).
+The number of eggs that a female produces increases with age and size, which means that older and larger females are more valuable to the population because they produce more eggs (up to 8 million eggs per spawning event) than younger, smaller females (estimated at 400,000 eggs per spawning event).

 Most juveniles remain in their natal river from one to six years before migrating back out to the ocean.
 Little is known about the movements of Atlantic sturgeon when they are at sea.
 As juveniles, Atlantic sturgeon feed on flies, worms, shrimps, and small mollusks and crustaceans.
 As adults, they are opportunistic feeders and prey mainly on mollusks, snails, worms, shrimps and benthic fish.
 Very little is known about their natural predators.

 Since colonial times, Atlantic sturgeon have supported commercial fisheries of varying magnitude.
 In the late 1800s, they were second only to lobster among important fisheries, with landings estimated at seven million pounds per year just prior to the turn of the century.
 Overharvesting of sturgeon for flesh and eggs (known as caviar) continued through the 1990s until the Commission and federal government implemented a coastwide moratorium in late 1997 and early 1998.
-Because the population has been severely overfished, the Commission's Fishery Management Plan for Atlantic Sturgeon calls for a coastwide moratorium through at least 2038, in order to build up 20 year classes.
+Because the population had been severely overfished, the Commission's Fishery Management Plan for Atlantic Sturgeon calls for a coastwide moratorium through at least 2038, in order to build up 20 year classes of spawning females.
 Several facilities culture Atlantic sturgeon for research purposes.